We use cookies to understand how people use Depot.

 You can check the detailed timing breakdown for the last jobs in your Depot dashboard in the graph at the top of the GitHub Actions page.

-We bill only for the time after the job has started running (tracked by the second), not provisioning time.
+Depot bills only for the time after the job has started running (tracked by the second), not provisioning time.

 When to contact support

-Workflows not starting upon initial configuration
+Workflows not starting on initial configuration

 How to resolve